MirisWisdom/Albumin/doc/compiling.md

 ## In-depth Pedantry

 Compiling refers to serialising the [album](./album.md) object to a `.gun` file.
-Gunloader first [hydrates](./hydration.md) the album object, then serialises the properties to the aforementioned `.gun` file, either in JSON or XML format.
+Albumin first [hydrates](./hydration.md) the album object, then serialises the properties to the aforementioned `.gun` file, either in JSON or XML format.

 The values in this file will be used for the encoding mechanism.
 Saving the data to a file provides advantages such as: